zesterer/broom/README.md

 ## Who this crate is for

 - People writing dynamically-typed languages in Rust that want a simple, reliable garbage collector
-- People that want to have complex graph data structure with mutation and cycles and don't want memory leaks
+- People that want to have complex graph data structures with mutation and cycles but who don't want memory leaks

 ## Who this crate is not for